This website uses cookies to enhance your experience

 Between Thursday 29 February 2024 and Sunday 3 March 2024

 Following mega-productions of Shrek!, Into the Woods and Mary Poppins prepare for another immersive and spectacular production that will envelop the audience in the world of 19th Century Paris and the tumult of a city on the edge of revolution.
+With one of the best-loved scores in musical history, les Miserables promises to be the highlight of the year.
+Early booking for this show is definitely advisable.

 Queen's College